Huerter, Mitchell propel Kings past Hornets 115-108

 CHARLOTTE, N.C.
 (AP) Kevin Huerter scored 26 points, Davion Mitchell added 23 points including two clutch jumpers late in the game as the Sacramento Kings rallied from a 15-point halftime deficit to beat the Charlotte Hornets 115-108 for their second straight win.

-Charlotte's Jalen McDaniels knocked down a 3-pointer from the corner with 1:09 left to tie the game, but Mitchell answered right back with a 3-pointer and a 19-footer on consecutive possessions to put the Kings up by five with 24.2 seconds left.
+Charlotte's Jalen McDaniels knocked down a 3-pointer from the corner with 1:09 left to tie the game, but Mitchell immediately answered with a pullup 3-pointer and a 19-foot jumper on consecutive possessions to put the Kings up by five with 24.2 seconds left.

+''I kind of knew I had a mismatch and I knew I could have got to the rim.
+But they played back and I just stepped up and hit the shot,'' Mitchell said.

+''He brings a leadership presence from the bench,'' Kings coach Mike Brown said of Mitchell, who was 9 of 11 from the floor. ''He brings an understanding of what his role is and embraces his role.
+He's a guy that I know anytime we call his number he is going to be ready to play.''

 Like the Hornets, the Kings were coming off a big win Saturday night after beating the Miami Heat at home.

-It didn't look good early for Sacramento as the Hornets shot 60.5% in the first half to build a 67-52 lead at the break with all five starters finishing in double figures.
+It didn't look good early for Sacramento as the Hornets shot 60.5% in the first half to build a 67-52 lead at the break with all five starters scoring in double figures.

-But the Kings stormed back in third quarter, outscoring the Hornets 37-18 behind 12 points from Huerter.
+But the Kings stormed back in third quarter, outscoring the Hornets 37-18 behind 12 points from Huerter, who broke free for some open jumpers.
 Matthew Dellavedova gave the Kings their first lead of the game with 3:43 left in the third quarter on a 3-pointer from the right wing.

 The Hornets would battle back to take the lead in the fourth quarter before the Kings rallied again with Huerter and Keegan Murray banging home back-to-back 3s with 4 1/2 minutes to play.